magento/merchdocs/src/marketing/search-terms-add.md

 1. When complete, click <span class="btn">Save Search</span>.

-## Delete a Search Term
+## Delete a search term

-There are two methods for deleting a Search Term -- from the grid and on the edit page.
+There are two methods for deleting a search term -- from the grid and on the edit page.

-**Method 1:** In the Search Terms grid.
+**Method 1:** In the _Search Terms_ grid

 1. In the list, select the checkbox of the term to be deleted.